pomerium/documentation/content/docs/guides/cors.md

 ### Web Application

-The Web applicatoin is a simple go HTTP server.
+The Web application is a simple go HTTP server.
 Create a file `app.go`:

 ```go
 package main